Why you should care

 His small government policies and uncompromising commitment to spending cuts are broadly popular in the largely rural first district of Idaho, which stretches along the state’s western border, but they enrage most Democrats.

 Like it or not, though, you know where this man stands.
 Which is to the far right.
 But he knows his party can’t simply react to what it doesn’t like in Washington.

-In person, his tone is soft and measured — a far cry from the flamethrower he plays on TV — as he argues that Republicans now have to move beyond the the shutdown he helped create (which he insists helped draw a clear line between the parties on health care).
+In person, his tone is soft and measured — a far cry from the flamethrower he plays on TV — as he argues that Republicans now have to move beyond the shutdown he helped create (which he insists helped draw a clear line between the parties on health care).
 He says Republicans need to present alternatives.
-And not just on health care, but on everything else they criticize: ”What is our welfare reform bill, what is our tax reform bill, what is our position on entitlement reform?” he says.
-Doing so, he believes, so will help them win back the Senate in 2014.
+And not just on health care, but on everything else they criticize: “What is our welfare reform bill, what is our tax reform bill, what is our position on entitlement reform?” he says.
+Doing so, he believes, so will help them win back the Senate this November.

 As a Latino and former immigration lawyer, an overhaul of America’s broken immigration system is also on Labrador’s docket — though he walked away from a bipartisan group of House members trying to hammer out a compromise measure last year.
 House Democratic leaders, he says, “thought they could cram the Senate bill down our throats.”